mathildathompson/games_app/README.md

 ####Homepage

-* update: this doesn not work. hyperlink each character to the game view, passing in params data
+* hyperlink each character to the game view, passing in params data
-* Build lots of design and functionality (backgrounds, navs, etc)

 ####Game/Canvas